Workspace CLI (ws) — Contributor Guide

 Forking and renaming

-(one string comparison) and throughout documentation.
+The workspace name yggdrasil appears as a special case in ws_resolve_target (one string comparison) and throughout documentation.
 To fork and rename:

 - Change the

-"yggdrasil"check inscripts/ws→ws_validate_component() - Search docs for
+"yggdrasil"check inscripts/ws→ws_resolve_target() - Search docs for

 yggdrasiland update narrative references - Update remote names and org prefixes in